gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction4.md

 ```

 Unlike arrays there is no random access to list items, but the _head_ and _tail_ of any list can be easily found.
-Because a list can be empty (`[]`), there is no guarantee that a list will be sepraable into a head and tail, so these functions return a `Maybe` value:
+Because a list can be empty (`[]`), there is no guarantee that a list will be separable into a head and tail, so these functions return a `Maybe` value:

 ```elm {l raw}
 leader : String